Crash and breakdown cause early delays on Auckland's motorways

 A multiple car crash and a breakdown are causing long delays on Auckland's motorways early this morning.

+Emergency services were called to the crash site on the bridge at 7.45am.
+It is partly blocking the northbound lane.
+Motorists travelling on that stretch of road are being warned to expect delays.

-A vehicle has broken down on the Northern Motorway (State Highway 1) and is blocking the right citybound lane just after Greville Road.
+Authorities have cleared a vehicle that broke down on the Northern Motorway (State Highway 1) and blocked the right citybound lane just after Greville Rd.

 The NZ Transport Agency said the incident happened at 7.30am.
 Wet weather conditions are not making things easier and motorists are being told to take extra care and to expect delays.

-Traffic is also heavy from Oteha Valley Road through to Esmonde Road, the NZTA said at 7.30am.
+Traffic is also heavy from Oteha Valley Rd through to Esmonde Rd, the NZTA said at 7.30am.
 Northbound traffic is flowing well.

 A crash on the Southern Motorway, after Takanini, also caused delays shortly before 6.30am.
 The crash has been cleared, but congestion is still heavy in that area.